 “Ukraine is a country,” says William Taylor, who served as the U.S. ambassador to Ukraine from 2006 to 2009.
 “The Ukraine is the way the Russians referred to that part of the country during Soviet times … Now that it is a country, a nation, and a recognized state, it is just Ukraine.
 And it is incorrect to refer to the Ukraine, even though a lot of people do it.”

-In recent weeks, as the upheaval in Ukraine has escalated, many journalists and U.S. Administration officials and pundits have been guilty as the same sin as Obama, who usually gets it right.
+In recent weeks, as the upheaval in Ukraine has escalated, many journalists and U.S. Administration officials and pundits have been guilty of the same sin as Obama, who usually gets it right.
 Though such slips are not meant to be slights, they can still rankle people from a nation that became independent in 1991 and is now fighting to maintain stable autonomy as Russian boots step onto their soil.
 Taylor says that the diaspora, those Ukrainians now abroad and hearing reports about their homeland in English, are particularly sensitive to this definite article.
 “Whenever they hear the Ukraine, they fume,” Taylor says.
 “It kind of denies their independence, denies their sovereignty.”

 This might seem like politically correct oversensitivity, the kind of thing liberals leak eyewater about with a box full of weakness tissues at their side.
 And there are certainly some cocktail-hour conversations that would not be materially changed by the presence or absence of the word.
 But Taylor says that dropping it sends an important message, especially among world leaders, because “the Russians don’t really, in their gut, accept that there’s an independent Ukraine.”
 He cites Putin sending troops to Crimea as evidence that the Russian leader views the country as a “province” of his own.